RichieC01/musicConvert/README.md

 Executing
   1. Double click on the file musicConvertExe
-    a.
-The first time may not let you open because of Mac security
+  1. The first time may not let you open because of Mac security.
+If that happens, try clicking it again, then choose 'Open'
-  2. Double click again.
-Choose 'Open'

 If musicConvertExe file will not open
   1. Open musicConvert.scpt